gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Coriandi.
 "But we begin.
 The moon scratches at the horizon."

 There was nothing for it.
 I would have to trust my fortune to this---this *person*.
-Shau Sheu obviously thought he was competent, but still...
-The first thing Darpani magicians trade for power is their sanity.
+Shau Sheu obviously thought he was competent, but still…  The first thing Darpani magicians trade for power is their sanity.
 I read that in a novel when I was a girl, and I'm sure the author wouldn't have written it if it weren't true.